 Enzo promised to invite Renate and me the next time he made crock pot Mississippi pork.
 We're still waiting for the invitation.
 I'm sure it will happen someday soon.

-From my kitchen to yours, here are my ingredients that can turn pork into something really special.
+From my kitchen to yours, here are my ingredients that can turn pork into a really special great Spring recipe and if you'd like to see more amazing Spring slow cooker recipes simply click on that link.

 Slow Cooker Mississippi Pork Tenderloin Ingredients